 - Creative Exercises

 Facilitators Michael Burns and Marian Houser start the day off with icebreakers and creativity exercises to help get participants creativity flowing and help them get out of their perspective silos.

 - Pitches of Possible Research Ideas & Voting

-Once participants' creativity was awakened, proposal pitches began!
-Participants were given the chance to pitch their research idea.
-Participants then voted for their favorite idea.
-Groups were formed based on the top six ideas.
+Once participants' creativity is awakened, proposal pitches begin!
+Participants are given the chance to pitch their research idea.
+Participants then vote for their favorite idea.
+Groups are formed based on the top ranked ideas.